-The current audit statute requires 5% of voting districts to be audited, although there is ambiguity in the statute about which ballots are included as part of the audit.
+The current audit statute requires 5% of voting districts to be audited.
 Both the number and type of office audited varies by election.

 Unless otherwise specified, statutory references are to Conn.
 Gen. Stat. § 9-320f.

 Voting Systems Used

 All Connecticut election jurisdictions use hand marked paper ballots and optical scanners in polling places, with ballot marking devices available for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.